atarvainen/Concurrent_programming_project/spec.md

 As this is a concurrent programming course, we want to minimize and simplify other programming aspects as much as possible.
 Therefore, we'll use our teacher's example chat program as a starting point and refactor and expand from there.

+## Client, connecting to a server

+For example, just launch the server with ```go run chatserver.go```, open new terminals and use telnet to make client connections.